abrar-nazib/notes/Javascript/DS/README.md

 is usually a divide-and-conquer approach — perform distributed processing of the data and only read certain chunks of the input from disk into memory, write the output back to disk and combine them later.

+### **Good code checklist:**

+- [x] It works
+- [x] Good use of data structures
+- [x] Code Re-use/ Do Not Repeat Yourself
+- [x] Modular - makes code more readable, maintainable and testable
+- [x] Less than O(N^2).
+We want to avoid nested loops if we can since they are expensive.
+Two separate loops are better than 2 nested loops
+- [x] Low Space Complexity --> Recursion can cause stack overflow, copying of large arrays may exceed memory of machine

+### **Heurestics to ace the question:**

+- [x] Hash Maps are usually the answer to improve Time Complexity
+- [x] If it's a sorted array, use Binary tree to achieve O(log N).
+Divide and Conquer - Divide a data set into smaller chunks and then repeating a process with a subset of data.
+Binary search is a great example of this
+- [x] Try Sorting your input
+- [x] Hash tables and precomputed information (i.e. sorted) are some of the best ways to optimize your code
+- [x] Look at the Time vs Space tradeoff.
+Sometimes storing extra state in memory can help the time.
+(Runtime)
+- [x] If the interviewer is giving you advice/tips/hints.
+Follow them
+- [x] Space time tradeoffs: Hastables usually solve this a lot of the times.
+You use more space, but you can get a time optimization to the process.
+In programming, you often times can use up a little bit more space to get faster time

+**And always remember:** Communicate your thought process as much as possible.
+Don’t worry about finishing it fast.
+Every part of the interview matters.

 ## Data Structures intro